 Players with a high GIR percentage in recent tournaments usually have a higher chance of winning, their golf is more stable and less involved with the stress component.

 Put Average.
 Putting is executed on the green just before the hole, the cherry on the cake of any masterfully traversed route.
-A good golfer is obliged to carefully and accurately execute the final blow, so that the labors through the field were not in vain.
+A good golfer is obliged to carefully and accurately execute the final blow so that the labours through the field were not in vain.
 The smaller the Putting Average, the better.

 Scrambling.
 An indicator that demonstrates a golfer's ability to get out of difficult situations.
 This is the percentage of successful strokes after a player missed the green within 50 yards.